THOMASELOVE/431-data/README.md

 Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Thomas Love at Case Western Reserve University

-## PLEASE NOTE: This site is not yet updated for Fall 2023.
-What follows will be updated further before clkass begins.
+## PLEASE NOTE: This site is incomplete, and will be updated further before class begins on 2023-08-29.

 This repository will be continually updated as the semester progresses.